metauni/metauniOS/README.md

 git push
 ```

-These changes will be consumed by other collaborators when they run `git submodule update --remote` (or they run `lune sync`)
+These changes will be consumed by other collaborators when they run `git submodule update --remote` (or they run `lune run sync`)

 ## Publishing
 metauniOS is versioned via the current commit hash and branch - these are printed